huntdatacenter/rbgen/README.md

 License
 ========
-This code is released under the Boost Software License v1.0.
+This BGEN implementation is released under the Boost Software License v1.0.
 This is a relatively permissive open-source license that is compatible with many other open-source licenses.
 See [this page](http://www.boost.org/users/license.html) and the file [LICENSE_1_0.txt](https://bitbucket.org/gavinband/bgen/src/tip/LICENSE_1_0.txt) for full details.

-** Note ** In addition to code I've written, this repository also contains code from  the [sqlite](www.sqlite.org) and [boost](www.boost.org) libraries.
+This repository also contains code from  the [sqlite](www.sqlite.org) and [boost](www.boost.org) libraries.
 The former is [available in the public domain](http://www.sqlite.org/copyright.html) and the latter under the boost software license.
 These libraries are not used in the core BGEN implementation, but may be used in the example programs provided.

 Branches
 ========